-- Require Proof of Insurance.
-If your ex is required to maintain life insurance make sure that s/he is also required to provide you with proof of insurance.
+Make sure that your ex actually provides you with proof of insurance after your divorce.
 If possible, write this requirement right into your divorce paperwork.

-- Get Authorized to Get Proof Directly From the Insurance Company.
-If you are not yet divorced, include a provision in your divorce judgment that authorizes your spouse’s insurance company to talk to you.
+Make sure your divorce judgment authorizes your spouse’s insurance company to talk to you.
 That way you can verify that the required life insurance is in effect yourself.
-You won’t have to hound your spouse for information.
+You won’t have to hound your ex for information.

-- Verify Coverage Annually.
-Put a notice in your calendar to ask your ex (or the insurance company) for an updated proof of insurance at least once a year.
-You also may be able to arrange for the insurance company to notify you if the policy is ever cancelled, or lapses.
+Put a notice in your calendar to get an updated proof of insurance at least once a year.
+If possible, arrange for the insurance company to notify you if the policy is ever cancelled, or lapses.

 The Bottom Line